 Some physical signs are an increase in weight loss despite a simultaneous increase in appetite.
 Also, keep an eye out for any breathing irregularities such as wheezing or shortness of breath.

 Right now, the best way to treat hyperthyroidism is with thyroid hormone supplements.
-Proper administrations of supplements can help to restore the balance of hormones in the dog’s blood.
+Giving your dog the proper dose of supplements can help to restore the balance of hormones in the dog’s blood.
 So long as that is taken care of, it shouldn’t turn out to be much of a problem.

 Though mostly genetic, it can be exacerbated by excessive growth, or overdoing it when it comes to nutrition and exercise.
 While a Pitsky will love to play and eat, there are always limits to both, so be sure to keep them within the recommended ranges.